cscart/docs/en/user_guide/manage_products/categories/category_attributes.rst

 Reward points
 *************

 Number of points that customers receive at their accounts when buying category products.
-Requires commercial license.

-*	**Override global point value for all products in this category** - If selected, the below values prevail over the global points that are defined in the `Reward points <http://docs.cs-cart.com/4.3.x/user_guide/addons/reward_points/index.html>`_ section (**Marketing → Reward points**).
+*	**Override global point value for all products in this category** - If selected, the below values prevail over the global points that are defined in the `Reward points <http://docs.cs-cart.com/4.4.x/user_guide/addons/reward_points/index.html>`_ section (**Marketing → Reward points**).
-*	**User group** - `User group <http://docs.cs-cart.com/4.3.x/user_guide/users/user_groups/index.html>`_ whose members are granted reward points for buying the category products.
+*	**User group** - `User group <http://docs.cs-cart.com/4.4.x/user_guide/users/user_groups/index.html>`_ whose members are granted reward points for buying the category products.
 *	**Amount** - Number of reward points to be granted to a user group member who bought the category product.
 *	**Amount type** - Absolute number of points or percentage-based value calculated in the following manner: the product cost is divided into 100, and the result is multiplied by the value in the field.

 Reviews
 *******

 List of customers' reviews of the category.
-Requires commercial license.

 Requires that the **Reviews** field in the **Add-ons** tab be set to *Communication*, *Rating*, or both: